MohammadSamiIslam/SynapseAssessment/README.md

 - Instructions to run the project (if needed)

 ✅ We encourage the use of AI tools to help you complete this assignment part of what we're evaluating is how you integrate modern development practices.

+✅ If you are not a C# developer, we want you to re-write this into the language of your choice then follow the above.